-Decanting Power Of Fiduciary With Expanded Distributive Discretion (Section 11)
+Decanting Power of Fiduciary with Expanded Distributive Discretion (Section 11)

 The bill defines several terms used in this section, including "noncontingent right," "presumptive remainder beneficiary," "successor beneficiary," and "vested interest."
-[Note: Some other terms used in this section are defined in Section 2 of the bill, including "current beneficiary," "expanded distributive discretion," "power of appointment," and "powerholder."]
+[Note: Some other terms used in this section are defined in the bill, including "current beneficiary," "expanded distributive discretion," "power of appointment," and "powerholder."]